SimbongeN/SimbongeN/README.md

 ## About Me

-- 🎓 **Education:** Currently pursuing a degree in Computer Science at niversity of Kwazulu-Natal South Africa.
+- 🎓 **Education:** Currently pursuing a degree in Computer Science at University of Kwazulu-Natal, South Africa.
 - 💻 **Passion:** I'm deeply passionate about computer science and love to explore new technologies.
 - 🌐 **CTF Enthusiast:** I enjoy playing Capture The Flag (CTF) games, and you can often find me on [OverTheWire](https://overthewire.org/wargames/) learning and practicing ethical hacking.
 - ☕ **Java Community:** I'm an active member of the Java community on Discord.
 Join me on [Discord](https://discord.gg/together-java-272761734820003841), where I contribute, learn, and help fellow students with Java-related queries.